 Choosing Between a BA and a BS

-While many of the requirements between the BA and BS program are the same, BS students must take three additional supplementary courses.
-With fewer courses, the BA program gives students more flexibility and is usually the preferred choice for students looking to double major.
-Alternatively, students in the BS program get a more in-depth look at data science.
+Many of the core requirements for the data science Bachelor of Arts (BA) and Bachelor of Science (BS) are the same.
+BS students must take three additional supplementary courses to complete their degrees.
+With fewer required courses, the BA program offers students greater flexibility and is typically the preferred choice for students interested in a double major.
+However, the BS program provides students with a more immersive data science experience.